Major League Pickleball finished its seventh event in the 2025 regular season at the Sportime Randall's Island in New York City.

 The Squeeze fell short of their goals, only earning six points from a possible 15

-On the bright side, Orlando maintained their eight place position, but they underperformed in New York.
+The Squeeze only earned six points from a possible 15.
+On the bright side, Orlando maintained their eighth place position, but they underperformed in New York.

 Orlando still looks to be on the inside track for the playoffs, as the eight seed.
 If that spot in the standings holds true, Orlando would play whoever the seven seed doesn't want to play.
 This could actually be the Carolina Hogs, who beat them in New York.